gazebosim/gz-fuel-tools/tutorials/configuration.md

   path: /tmp/ignition/fuel
 ```

-Now, let's use a program that downloads a model from the server set in the
+Now, let's use a program that downloads a model from a server in the
 configuration file.
 Let's start by creating a directory for storing all files:

 ```